prajwalsubramanyasn/prajwalsubramanyasn/README.md

 Hey, I'm Prajwal.

-I'm an application developer based in India, exploring large language models and experimenting with Agentic AI.
+I'm an application developer based in India, exploring large language models and experimenting with Gen AI.